Variational Image Feature Extraction for the Event Horizon Telescope: ring parameter definitions

 When we have a circular ring then this just becomes $\left<\epsilon^2_\theta\right> = \sigma_\epsilon^2\bar{r}_{\rm pk}^2$ adding a constant floor. \autoref{fig:asym_cal} shows the conversion when the ring is elliptical and compares it to the results of the Cres150 topset of \autoref{sec:validation}.

 The width of the ring is defined by finding the FWHM at a fixed $\theta$ ray, and then averaging over $\theta$,

-The flux floor is given by $I_{\rm floor} = \left<I(r=50\muas, \theta)\right>_\theta$ and is included to avoid biasing the measurement due to the low level flux present in the image.
-This is similar to including the constant flux filter during the \VIDA extraction.
+The intensity floor is given by $I_{\rm floor} = \left<I(r=50\muas, \theta)\right>_\theta$ and is included to avoid biasing the measurement due to the low level emission present in the image.
+This is similar to including the constant intensity template during the \VIDA extraction.

 In order to characterize the azimuthal profile of the ring ($\xi_s$ and $s$ for \VIDA) we consider the azimuthal moments of the ring.
 Namely, the orientation $\xi_s$ is given by:

 where $r_{\rm in} = (d-w)/2$ and $r_{\rm out} = (d+w)/2$.
 The strength of the slash is given by